riot/riot.github.io/documentation.md

 </raw>
 ```

 After the tag is defined you can use it inside other tags.
-For example
+For example:

 ```html
 <my-component>